HeljaeRaeisaenen/ohte-harjoitusty-/documentation/workhourlog.md

 6 hours of working on the UI and correcting bugs, and adding error handling

 3 hours of working on login functionality and making a database

+4 hours of trying to use tkinter and giving the code a facelift